 In order to familiarize you with our process we offer a free 15 minute coordination meeting with one of our doctors for all new patients.
 This gives you the chance to meet a doctor with no charge and no obligation.
 The purpose of the meeting is to answer any questions you have about naturopathic medicine and to determine if any lab testing is needed prior to your intake appointment.
 The doctor can estimate how much cost and time are needed for your specific health concerns during this consultation.
 No medical advice can be given during this consultation.

-Our doctors range from $200 per hour (resident rate) to $240 per hour (standard rate) to $280 per hour (senior doctor rate).
 Treatment and laboratory analysis costs are charged per service and can be explained in a free 15 minute coordination meeting specific to your needs.
 Patients only pay for the time spent directly with the doctor or staff, not for any records review or outside research.
+Please feel free to call our office with any questions or concerns.

 In California, some insurance companies cover the services of a naturopathic doctor on an out-of network basis.
 PPO plans cover lab costs and normally reimburse office visit fees.
 Flexible spending accounts and health savings accounts can also be used to pay for naturopathic services and medically necessary products.
 Currently, NDs are not covered by Medicare.
 However, NDs are able to credential with MediCal as Ordering/Referring/Prescribing Providers.